Why People Need Tax Debt Relief And How We Can Help

 Perhaps you recently lost your job, got divorced, had unexpected expenses or had to pay for any other expense that prevented you from being able to pay off your tax debt.

 You may be receiving letters from the state or federal tax authorities requesting money that you may feel is not accurate.
 There are many reasons why people have tax debts and the most important thing is that you receive professional assistance.
-Read on to see some of the most common reasons why people owe tax debt and the solutions to these tax debt problems.
+Read on to see some of the most common reasons why people have IRS and/or state tax debt issues and the solutions to these tax debt problems.

 This is a common reason why an individual or company owes money to the State or the IRS.
 It is not against the law to have tax debt, but it is against the law not to file a tax return when you or your business surpasses certain minimum income requirements.

 If you do not file your returns, the IRS will file a Substitute for Return (or SFR).
-Typically, the SFR will only list income and not have most or all of the allowable deductions meaning that you or your company could end up owing a large amount of taxes plus penalties and interest (that may not be accurate had the tax return been properly prepared).
+Typically, the SFR will only list income and not have all of the allowable deductions.
+The result is that you or your company could end up owing a large amount of taxes plus penalties and interest (that may not be accurate had the tax return been properly prepared).

 There are a number of reasons that lead to mistakes being made when tax returns are being filed.
 Perhaps you rushed the filling process just to meet the deadline or did not gather all the applicable information on time to complete the return.
 Additionally, the mistakes on tax returns could be from a Certified Public Accountant (CPA) or tax preparer who was not familiar with all the intricacies of the 70,000+ pages of tax code, and as a result made mistakes.
 This is one of the most common situations that happens today.
 Whatever the reason, these mistakes can be costly as accuracy penalties can reach up to 75% of the tax debt.